 Rolling resistance of the Nobby Nic is much lower than I expected.
 At the very high air pressure of 55 psi, rolling resistance is 20.3 watts.
 At the low air pressure of 25 psi, rolling resistance is 25.0 watts.
 On average, rolling resistance of the Nobby Nic with its much bigger knobs and higher weight is only 2 - 2.5 watts higher when compared to the Schwalbe Thunder Burt (read review), Racing Ralph or Rocket Ron.

 Compared to the Continental Mountain King that has been tested recently as well, rolling resistance of the Nobby Nic is much lower.
-What surprises me is that Schwalbe is able to keep rolling resistance at a low level when increasing knob height and knob spacing.
+What surprises me is that Schwalbe can keep rolling resistance at a low level when increasing knob height and knob spacing.
 Rolling resistance of the Continental mountain bike tires, on the other hand, seems to increase a lot when knob height and spacing of the knobs is increased.
 The Conti Mountain King has almost twice the rolling resistance of the ultra-fast Conti Speed King (read review).